saikat495/socketdocs/docs/identity/identity.md

 Identity is the unique individuality of the person.
 This means it shows how they view themself as compared to other people based on the attributes / characteristics which identifies them in standing out from other individuals.

-Every person's Identity have 2 attributes :

-*1) Inherrited attributes :* Height, Weight, colour etc of an individual or the size of the office space etc.,

-*2) Cumulated attributes :*  Here the attribute of an individual or of a community is added up over a period of time.

 ### Profiles and identities

 Profiles and identities are closely linked to each other on Socket network.
 You identity comes from your profile information.